federicaagostini/opa-demo/README.md

 OPA exposes an health endpoint, which executes a built-in policy query against the document `data.system.health` to verify that the server is operational.
 Optionally, it may be customize with some rego code to return the liveness/readiness state and other information.
 OPA will respond with an empty object and a 200 HTTP status code if the application is live/ready.
 For more information, see the [documentation](https://www.openpolicyagent.org/docs/rest-api#health-api).

-In this repository, a [`system.health`](./opa/policies/health/rules.rego) package containig live/ready rule as been defined and may be queried with
+In this repository, a [`system.health`](./opa/policies/health/rules.rego) package containing live/ready rule as been defined and may be queried with

 ```bash
 $ curl https://opa-pull.test.example:8181/health/live -H "Authorization: Bearer $BT"